 Additional exhibits and work papers - along with all publicly filed documents - are available from the public case file on the Commission's website.

-In Cause Number 44990, Citizens has received IURC approval of a system integrity adjustment for its sewer utility.
-The adjustment will add $1.30 to a monthly residential sewer bill for 5,000 gallons.
-State law gives the OUCC 30 days to respond to such a request, and the OUCC filed its testimony in this case on October 30, 2017.
+In Cause Number 44990, Citizens received IURC approval of a system integrity adjustment for its sewer utility.
+The adjustment added $1.30 to a monthly residential sewer bill for 5,000 gallons.
+State law gives the OUCC 30 days to respond to such requests, and the OUCC filed its testimony in this case on October 30, 2017.

 In Cause Number 44990-SIA-2, Citizens requested approval to raise the system integrity adjustment to $2.23 for a residential customer using 5,000 gallons monthly, a 93 cent increase over the current amount.
 The OUCC recommended reducing this charge for such a customer to $1.03 per month.
 In a December 19, 2018 order, the IURC denied the proposal and directed Citizens to recalculate it.
 Citizens filed its recalculated tariff on December 27, 2018.

-The IURC issued its most recent general rate case order for Citizens' sewer utility on July 18, 2016.
+The IURC issued its previous general rate case order for Citizens' sewer utility on July 18, 2016.

 The order approved, with modifications, a settlement agreement among the OUCC, industrial customers, and Citizens.
 For a summary of the agreement, please see the OUCC's March 10, 2016 news release.

 Citizens implemented the rate increase's second phase on August 1, 2017.
 Tariff revisions are included in the utility's July 26, 2017 compliance filing.